 (Jacmel Beach, Haiti)

-In its past Haiti was nicknamed “The Pearl of the Antilles”; nowadays the headlines read “The Poorest Country in the Western Hemisphere”, “Scars of the 2010 Earthquake”, and recently President Trump’s remarks about the island have put the country and its people in a negative light.
+In its past Haiti was nicknamed “The Pearl of the Antilles”; nowadays the tendency of headlines read “The Poorest Country in the Western Hemisphere”, “Scars of the 2010 Earthquake”, and recently President Trump’s remarks about the island have put the country and its people rather in a negative light.

 ◆A Difficult Past